washingtonpost/data-police-shootings/README.md

 - `O`: Other
 - `None`: unknown

 `city`: the municipality where the fatal shooting took place.
-Note that in some cases where the shooting
+Note that in some cases this field may contain a county name where a more specific municipality is unavailable or unknown.

 `state`: two-letter postal code abbreviation